Wildhoney/Maptalk.co/README.md

 # Maptalk.co

-Geolocation video chat using Web RTC and Leaflet.
+## Features

+* Locate users who are in a particular location;
+* Initiate video conferencing using WebRTC;